Positive Outlook, Positive Future

 Remember when you were a kid.
 Life seemed full of possibilities.
 So why should that attitude change?
 Young people today need to be encouraged to stay positive, aim high, go for their dreams, and make the most of their unique talents.
 That’s us right there, cheering them on.

-The Graeme Dingle Foundation is a child and youth charity founded by Sir Graeme Dingle and Jo-anne Wilkinson in 1995 as the Project K Trust.
-Graeme Dingle Foundation is a leader in the field of child and youth development, running several successful proven programmes – Kiwi Can, Stars, Career Navigator, Project K and MYND.
+The Graeme Dingle Foundation is a child and youth charity founded by Sir Graeme Dingle and Jo-anne Wilkinson, Lady Dingle, in 1995 as the Project K Trust.
+The Graeme Dingle Foundation is a leader in the field of child and youth development, running several successful proven programmes – Kiwi Can, Stars, Career Navigator, Project K and MYND.

 - Improve attitudes and behaviour

 - Help young people set and achieve their goals

 - Reduce truancy rates and at risk behaviours (eg substance abuse)

 - Help young people feel more positive about the future